slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-10-08-Kubernetes-controllers-The-Empire-Strikes-Back.md

 At this point, we took the concept of `on_event` and generalized to `async`/`await`, introducing `wakeup_future`/`wakeup_stream` ABI exports.
 Every time the controller invokes an asynchronous ABI import (like `watch`), it gets the identifier that we use to instantiate our `Future`/`Stream` implementation.
 When the host completed the asynchronous operation, it invokes `wakeup_future`/`wakeup_stream`.
-The controller marks the `Future`/`Stream` as completed, including the result value, and invokes again `LocalPool::run_until_stalled()` to wakeup tasks waiting for that future/stream to complete.
+The controller marks the `Future`/`Stream` as completed, including the result value, and invokes `LocalPool::run_until_stalled()` to wake up tasks waiting for that future/stream to complete.

 ```rust
 #[no_mangle]